 of your work will be to improve the perceived audio or visual clarity of a digital recording.

-However, your work will also include measurements, cross referencing
+However, your work will also require testing authenticity, measurements, cross referencing

 of your expert testimony in the service of justice.
 You will be expected